Troubled Families Programme

 Taking part in the Troubled Families Programme helps us to identify and provide more support to families most in need of help than we would be able to otherwise.

 In order to fulfil our obligations to the Programme and ensure the best support for families, we need to share information within the council and with partners.
-This is necessary to identify families, to ensure that support gets to the right families, but also to evaluate its effectiveness.
+This is necessary to ensure that support gets to the right families, but also to evaluate its effectiveness.

 Partners in the Newcastle Families Programme include (but are not limited to):